Wigwamwam/bank_api/README.md

 ## Description

-The follow repo was built to test my TDD and API skills.
+The follow repo was built to enhance my skills in TDD and building APIs.
 It contains one model, bank_account.
-A bank account object has the following attributes:
+The bank account model has the following attributes:

 * id: unique id of the bank account (no requirements on type or length)
 * name: name of the bank account (free text, up to 100 characters)
 * iban: accounts iban (up to 34 characters, only letters and numbers)
 * currency: accounts' currency (the only supported currencies are GBP, EUR and USD)

-The aim of the excerise was to generate Rest API end points that enables users to create, index and delete bank accounts.
+The aim of the excerise was to generate API end-points that enables the end user to create, index and delete bank accounts.
 Learnings included:

-1. Adopt a TDD approach to developing Rest-APIs
+1. TDD /BDD for APIs
-2. Serialize API endpoints
+2. API serialisation
-3. Test APIs with Postman
+3. Edge case errors and tests
-4. Handle edge case errors
+4. Postman

 ## Requirements